thrashr888/textorize-server/README.md

 ## Installation

 textorize-server requires textorize to be installed.
-Once it's installed, clone these files straight into your webroot.
+Once it's installed, clone these files straight into your web root.

+Install textorize from Gemcutter:

+    $ gem install textorize

+Or install textorize from Github:

     $> gem sources -a http://gems.github.com
     $> sudo gem install madrobby-textorize

+Then clone textorize into your web root and setup the cache folder:

-    $> cd <your project's webroot>
+    $> cd <your project's web root>
     $> git clone git://github.com/thrashr888/textorize-server.git textorize-server
     $> chmod 777 textorize/cache